Scroll To See More Images

 Keep Your Coverage Minimal

-Hide away any dark circles, fine lines, or blemishes with a concealer.
+Erase dark circles, fine lines, or blemishes with a medium coverage concealer.
 This will disguise imperfections and leave your skin looking flawless, or in other words—like you found a secretly amazing Instagram filter for your selfie.

 Stick to powder or light foundation